netvl/ecoji.rs/README.md

 A Rust implementation of the [Ecoji](https://github.com/keith-turner/ecoji) encoding standard.

-Provides a library for encoding and decoding data as a base-1024 sequence of emojis, as well as `base64`-like command line tool to perform these transformations in your shell.
+Provides a library for encoding and decoding data as a base-1024 sequence of emojis, as well as a `base64`-like command line tool to perform these transformations in your shell.

 ## Usage